noooey/AntiAginGAN-for-Cat/experiments/StyleGAN2-ADA-FreezeD.md

 Since there is only one gpu available in the colab environment, set it to `--gpus` = 1.

 ## Result
-The learning time took about an average of _sec/tick 690_.

 <table>
   <tr>